-Any employee who works more than 1,000 hours per year (20 hours/week) may make regular tax-deferred deductions from his/her salary to an account set up with one of the Biola plan's investment companies from the beginning of employment.
-Any deduction amount, from a minimum of $200/year to the maximum allowable under the IRC for 403(b) plans, is accepted, following completion of an investment company application and a Salary Reduction Agreement in Human Resources.
+Any employee who works more than 1,000 hours per year (20 hours/week) may make regular tax-deferred deductions from his/her salary to an account set up with one of the Biola plan's investment company from the beginning of employment.
+Any deduction amount, from a minimum of $200/year to the maximum allowable under the IRC for 403(b) plans, is accepted, following enrollment in the plan.

 The university also offers the following tax-deferred retirement plan to regular employees who work at least 1,000 hours during the year, after the completion of 1 year of service at Biola, and after attaining the age of 21.
 (If an employee had been employed for at least 1,000 hours during the preceding year at an institution of higher education, immediately prior to employment at Biola, he/she may begin to participate at Biola without the 1-year waiting period.)

-As of April 1, 2011, for participating employees who contribute 1% to 5% of their base monthly salary through salary reduction (tax-deferred contribution), the university will contribute an amount of 1.6% for each percentage contributed, up to a maximum of 8% employer contribution.
-The university contribution is immediately 100% vested.
-Employees may make additional deductions, exceeding the 5% through salary reduction; however, Biola's contribution will remain at 1.6% of each percent.
+As of April 1, 2011, for participating employees who contribute 1 percent to 5 percent of their base monthly salary through salary reduction (tax-deferred contribution), the university will contribute an amount of 1.6 percent for each percentage contributed, up to a maximum of 8 percent employer contribution.
+The university contribution is immediately 100 percent vested.
+Employees may make additional contributions, exceeding the 5 percent through salary reduction; however, Biola's contribution will remain at 8 percent.
 Total employee contributions may not exceed the annual limit established by the IRS.
 However, if you have not contributed the maximum amount in previous years and have been employed at Biola for at least 15 years, there is a “catch up” allowance, whereby the annual maximum may be exceeded during a 5-year period, up to an additional contribution of $15,000 (not exceeding $3,000/year).

 Information on Biola's retirement plan may be found in the Human Resources section of Biola's website.
 By going to this address, http://www.biola.edu/hr/benefits/retirement/, you will find links that will direct you to the following documents: